You don't need collateral for this type of borrowing

 If you decide to try a personal loan, you can borrow from several sources.

 Banks and credit unions have a long history of offering personal loans.
 You can often apply in person or online and receive funds in your checking account quickly.

 Peer-to-peer (P2P) sites and marketplace lenders offer loans from investors and financial institutions.
 These services are most likely to use alternative credit scoring models, and the application process is often easy.

 Some lenders work directly with service providers.
 They might fund dental work, fertility treatment, or landscaping projects.
 Borrowing is convenient, but it’s wise to shop around and compare offers.

-What Can You Use a Personal Loan For?
+Spending a Personal Loan

 If you owe money on credit cards with high interest rates, you can pay off those debts with a personal loan that has a lower rate.
 You can eliminate debt more quickly because less of each monthly payment goes toward interest costs.

 It’s common to use home equity loans for home improvement projects because you're reinvesting in your property.
 But if you don’t need a significant amount, a personal loan for home improvements may be less expensive and easier to apply for.